-Early Graduation Applications must be completed and returned to the Guidance office prior to senior year at UCHS.
+Early Graduation Applications for students enrolled in the traditional classroom setting must be completed and returned to the Guidance office prior to senior year at UCHS.
 Students must complete a minimum of a Core 40 diploma in order to be considered for Early Graduation per the Indiana Department of Education.
 Early graduates are responsible for keeping up with the end-of-the-year events for seniors through the UCHS website, announcements, as well as by staying in contact with the senior class sponsors.
 It is the student's responsibility to stay abreast of the events, activities, deadlines and general information.